-Before he runs to the hills, though, Ben looks up an old childhood friend, Wyatt (Evan Dumouchel) - the two reconnect and Wyatt, recognizing his estranged buddy seems to be in a tough situation, invites him to crash a few days in his tiny apartment.
+Before he runs to the hills, though, Ben looks up an old childhood friend, Wyatt (Evan Dumouchel) - the two reconnect and Wyatt, recognizing his estranged buddy seems to be in a rough situation, invites him to crash a few days in his tiny apartment.

-Wyatt has got a lot going on; For one, he's overcompensating for his insecurities by working out and engaging in some performative douchebaggery.
+Wyatt has got a lot going on himself; For one, he's overcompensating for his insecurities by working out and engaging in some performative douchebaggery.
 Sorry, 'dominating'.
-He's not shown reading Jordan Peterson, but he's got one of those self-help tapes with ridiculous, overblown motivational compliments.
+He's not quite shown reading Jordan Peterson, but he's got one of those self-help tapes with ridiculous, overblown motivational compliments.
 The 'You are a powerful tree but with diamond-hard penises instead of leaves' kind of thing, read by a breathless female narrator*.
 He's also trying to ask Mara, his young boss (Margaret Ying Drake), out on a date.

-I won't say whether it does or not, but while the script writes itself into a bit of bind by the end, it still manages a strong, satisfying resolution.
+I won't say whether it does or not, but while the script writes itself into a bit of a bind by the end, it still manages a strong, satisfying resolution.

 There are a couple special effects - all of them simple and very lo-fi, since the budget here is only a smidgen above the 'a couple of friends and a camera' level, but some scenes manage to be fairly creepy.
 The rest... not so much.
-The shooting style is close, intimate handheld shots for most of the film, growing a little more wobbly as Ben's mental state deteriorates; There's not a lot to distinguish it from any number of indie movies, but it's effective.
+The shooting style is close, intimate handheld shots for most of the film, growing a little more wobbly as Ben's mental state deteriorates; Stylistically there's not a lot to distinguish it from any number of DiY indie movies, but it's effective.

 Most of all, though, it's the well-developed, very likeable characters that stand out, which is good because this is a deeply character-driven film.
-By the end I wanted all of these goofballs to avoid their presumable genre-mandated fate; I can think of no end of films where the opposite was true, so this one is definitely doing something right.
+By the end I wanted all of these goofballs to avoid their presumable genre-mandated horrible fates; I can think of no end of films where the opposite was true, so this one is definitely doing something right.

 *: This actually gets an origin story of sorts in one of the film's clunkier (but still cute) touches.